Facebook Instagram Pinterest

 FAQ: What are the best places to stay in Namibia?

 Swakopmund is the best place to stay in Namibia, not only for adventure activities like quad biking and snake tracking.
-But you can also easily reach the Skeleton Coast and the northern part of Namib Naukluft National Park from there.
+But the Skeleton Coast and the northern part of Namib Naukluft Park are easily accessible from there.

 So, choose your bases wisely and explore your surroundings from there.